-Students must earn a minimum grade of "C" or better in BIO 115-Human Body Structure\ or an equivalent human anatomy course.
+Students must earn a minimum grade of "C" or better in BIO 115-Human Body Structure or an equivalent human anatomy course.
 No student will be considered for admission to the Phlebotomy Program unless they have a minimum cumulative grade point average (GPA) of 2.00 (A=4.00).

-Program I Credits
+Program Prerequisites Credits

 MDR 102 Fundamentals of Med.
-Terminological gy 1
+Terminolo gy 1

 BIO 115 Human Body Structure 4

-Fall or Sp Credits
+Fall or Sp ring (Admission twice a year) Credits

 PHB 101 Phlebotomy/Health 4

 PHB 102 Phlebotomy Internship 2

-Total for Certificate 11
+Total for (Certificate 11